White Island (Otago)

 White Island (Pounui-a-Hine) is an island 2500 m off the coast of Otago, within the boundaries of the city of Dunedin, South Island, New Zealand.
 It is uninhabited, and is a well-known landmark visible from the city's two inner city beaches at St Clair and St Kilda.
 The island is 80 m in length and 30 m wide at its widest point, covering 1600 m2 and rising to a height of approximately 15 m.
 A rocky reef, parts of which break the surface at low tide, extends for 100 m from the western end of the island.

 Name

-The island's te reo Māori name is Ponuiahine - also given as 'Pomuiahine'.
-It has been translated, probably too literally, as 'The girl's great night', giving rise to witty suggestions as to why that might be.
-Goodall and Griffiths suggested it should be understood as 'Pou-nui-a-Hine, referring to a post being a memorial to some significant event involving Hine'.
-They observe 'Hine' can be a man's name but clearly this suggestion leaves open the original ribald speculations.
-As a place for a lovers' tryst it seems unpromising.
+The island's Māori-language name is Ponuiahine – also given as 'Pomuiahine'.
+It has been translated literally (and "ridiculously" according to Griffiths and Goodall) as 'great night of the girl'.
+It should perhaps be 'Pou-nui-a-Hine' ('large post of Hine'), referring to a person called 'Hine', which was often a man's name.